 Our guide to 5 a side football – Covering the basics for those who maybe new to small sided football or have never even touched a ball

 Introduction to 5 A Side Football

-Today, more than 1.5 million people try small-sided football every week.
-With more than 30,000 teams playing in competitive small-sided football leagues, it’s no wonder that 5 a side has become the most popular types of adult football.
+Today, more than 1.5 million people play small-sided football every week.
+With more than 30,000 teams playing in competitive small-sided football leagues, it’s no wonder that 5 a side has become the most popular type of adult football.
 If you’re in London, there are plenty of opportunities to join a 5 a side league.
 But, before you join one of our ultimate 5 aside London football leagues, you need to get to grips with the rules.

 Whether you play indoors, outdoors, on grass, on astroturf, or on a 3G pitch, London 5 a side football rules are more or less the same as those of an 11 a side game in terms of what’s allowed and what isn’t.
 As the name suggests, the key difference between the two games is the number of players on each team.

 This means that all team members are subject to the same rules as in a normal-sized game.
 Some of the more obvious rules that are shared are that foul play is penalised and no use of the hand (for outfield players) is allowed.
 Despite the similarities, some rules do differ in 5 a side – for example, no slide tackling, the head height rule, and the goalkeeper’s area – but we’ll go into these in more detail shortly.